niklasfrykholm/blog/2012/a-new-way-of-organizing-header-files.md

 }
 ```

-Note that *types.h* only contains the constructor and the destructor for *Array&lt;T>*, not any other member functions.
+Note that *types.h* only contains the constructor and the destructor for *Array<T>*, not any other member functions.

 Furthermore, I prefer to design classes so that the "zero-state" where all members are zeroed is always a valid empty state for the class.
 That way, the constructor becomes trivial, it just needs to zero all member variables.
 We can also construct arrays of objects with a simple *memset()*.